Skip to main content

 Opening a rule takes you back into the rule builder.
 The right panel has three tabs:

-• Simulation: re-runs the rule against recent tool calls so you can see the impact of any in-flight edit before saving.
+Re-runs the rule against recent tool calls so you can see the impact of any edit before saving.

-• Activity: shows the actual tool calls this rule has evaluated since it was enabled, with their verdict (allowed, tagged, or blocked), the user who made the call, and where the call came from.
+Shows actual tool calls this rule has evaluated, with verdicts (allowed, tagged, blocked), the user, and the call source.

-Rule Settings tab showing the editable Name and Description, an Enabled toggle, Created by/Created/Last updated metadata, and a destructive Delete Rule button
+Rule Settings tab showing Name, Description, Enabled toggle, metadata, and Delete Rule button

 On the Settings tab you can:

-• See who created the rule, when it was created, and when it was last updated.
+• See who created the rule, when, and last updated

-Every evaluated tool call is recorded so you can audit what the rule has been doing.
-You can view it in two places:
+Every evaluated tool call is recorded for auditing.
+You can view activity in two places:

-• The App Rules tab at the top of the App Policies page shows enforcement across every rule in the organization, with stat cards and a histogram.
+• App Rules tab at the top of the App Policies page: enforcement across every rule in the org, with stat cards and a histogram

-• The Activity tab inside a specific rule shows only that rule’s history.
+• Activity tab inside a specific rule: only that rule’s history

 Tool calls appear with one of three statuses: